serum-errors/go-serum-analyzer/USERGUIDE.md

 func (e *Error) Code() string  { return e.TheCode }
 ```

-`*Error` implements the `error` interface and also is a ree error because `interface { Code() string }` is implemented.
-Those two conditions are the only ones needed to be considered a ree error by the error code analysis.
+`*Error` implements the `error` interface and also is a Serum error because `interface { Code() string }` is implemented.
+Those two conditions are the only ones needed to be considered a Serum error by the error code analysis.

 More detail about error types can be found in a later section of this document.